Robert-DeForrest-Reynolds/EliJ/Toran Developer Journal/Pineapple.md

-Simple, but Broad Standardization of the Language, Complex & Diverse Implementation
+Simple Standardization of the Vernacular, Abstractions, and Output from Input; Complex & Diverse Implementation

+Others will be able to easily build custom compilers, or alike technology due to the incredibly simple, and concise codified standard.

 ### Feature List